vgatherps/beautiful-jekyll/_posts/2020-03-17-discriminant.md

 ---
 layout: post
-title: Rapidly Distinguishing Between Variable-Layout Messages Using SIMD
+title: Rapidly Distinguishing Variable Layout Messages
 ---

 Some years ago, at a now-defunct company, I wrote a nifty SIMD scanner to quickly discover "interesting" fields in a complex message format.